The Akita dog is one precious creature! A native of the Far East, this Japanese dog is known as a Japanese National Treasure.

 So… what about kids?

 A few more characteristics of an Akita… well, they’re large and need to go outside a lot.
-They aren’t the ideal pet for an apartment life.
-Because they are a working dog that belongs to the “working group”, this is a dog breed that gets bored easily and need to be entertained with “jobs” or exercise.
+Which means that they usually aren’t the ideal pet for an apartment life.
+Additionally, because Akita’s were breed to be working dogs, its fair to say that this is a dog breed that gets bored easily and need to be entertained with “jobs” or exercise.

-Come in all colors.
-With a straight rather rough coat, Akita puppies could be black, red, white, or any number of other colors!
+While most Akita’s may have a tan or red coat, they actually do come in all colors.
+Their coat however won’t vary in that all will have a straight and rather rough coat.
 To keep an Akita’s coat healthy, it’s recommended you brush this breed daily or at least a few times a week.
 This won’t be necessary when they are a puppy.

 Akitas are also rather unique because they have what is called a double coat.
 Unfortunately, the top coat sheds once a year, so while your dog will have “two looks” a year (pretty stylish), it also means that they’re going to shed quite a bit.